-- (a) Flashings must be manufactured in accordance with AS/NZS 2904 and- - (i) be built in as the work proceeds; and - (ii) where electrolytic action could otherwise occur, different materials must be isolated in accordance with Table 3.5.1.2; and - (iii) flashings near the base of walls and above ground may be used instead of a DPC. - (b) Flashing materials must comply with Table 3.3.4.1.
+- (a) Flashing materials (except where used as a DPC) must comply with AS/NZS 2904 or Table 3.3.4.1 and- - (i) be built in as the work proceeds; and - (ii) where electrolytic action could otherwise occur, different materials must be isolated in accordance with Table 3.5.1.2. - (b) Flashings used as DPCs must comply with SA 3.3.4.4.

-Table 3.3.4.1 SUITABLE FLASHING MATERIALS FOR INTERNAL AND EXTERNAL APPLICATIONS LOCATION SUITABLE FLASHING MATERIAL INTERNAL Uncovered copper having a mass of not less than 2.8 kg/m2; and having a thickness of 0.3 mm to 0.5 mm Bitumen coated metal (normally aluminium) with a total coated thickness of 0.6 to 1.00 mm Zinc coated steel with a thickness of not less than 0.6 mm Embossed/Quilted polyethylene sheet with an average thickness of not less than 0.5 mm.
-Uncovered annealed lead having a mass of not less than 10 kg/m2 EXTERNAL Roof to masonry wall flashings Embossed/Quilted polyethylene sheet with an average thickness of not less than 0.5 mm.
-Uncovered annealed lead having a mass of not less than 20 kg/m2 in lengths not exceeding 1.5 m Uncovered copper having a mass of not less than 2.8 kg/m2 and having a thickness of 0.3 mm to 0.5 mm Bitumen coated metal (normally aluminium) with a total coated thickness of 0.6 to 1.00 mm Zinc coated steel with a thickness of not less than 0.6 mm
+Table 3.3.4.1 SUITABLE FLASHING MATERIALS FOR CONCEALED AND EXPOSED LOCATIONS LOCATION SUITABLE FLASHING MATERIAL CONCEALED (e.g. cavity flashing) Uncoated annealed lead having a mass of not less than 10 kg/m2.
+Uncoated copper having a mass of not less than 2.8 kg/m2 and having a thickness of 0.3 mm to 0.5 mm.
+Bitumen coated metal (normally aluminium) with a total coated thickness of 0.6 to 1.00 mm.
+Zinc coated steel with a thickness of not less than 0.6 mm.
+Embossed/Quilted polyethylene sheet with an average thickness of not less than 0.5 mm.
+EXPOSED (e.g. roof to masonry wall flashings) Uncoated annealed lead having a mass of not less than 20 kg/m2 in lengths not exceeding 1.5 m.
+Uncoated copper having a mass of not less than 2.8 kg/m2 and having a thickness of 0.3 mm to 0.5 mm.
+Bitumen coated metal (normally aluminium) with a total coated thickness of 0.6 to 1.00 mm Zinc coated steel with a thickness of not less than 0.6 mm